groupon/DotCi-Plugins-Starter-Pack/README.md

 Extends [DotCi](https://github.com/groupon/DotCi) in the following ways

-- Enables build timeout of 60 mins and Color ANSI Console Output with xterm.
+- Enables build timeout of 60 mins and Color ANSI Console Output with xterm when a new DotCi project is created.

 - Adds Hipchat notification to `.ci.yml` ( Configure token under jenkins configuration)